theodox/tadwtf/tadwtf_outline.md

 II:  setting expectations  (>> TOO LONG!!
 30 mins!)
 ================================
-* Segue : Being an informed consumer
+* Segue : Ta is important.
+It's a high value service.
+So you should learn how to use it.
- 	- next part of the talk is to talk about how to be an informed consumer of TA services.
+	- Being an informed consumer
-			+ because it's so fluid, i want to help you ask good questions
-	- This section of the talk is about how to be a good consumer
-		+ Doesn't matter who runs the group
-		+ or  what the TOE looks like
-		+ what matters is how you uses the tech art resources.
  	- I want to show you how to be an informed consumer of TA services.
+ 	- Give you ways of looking at what ta's do
+ 	- so you can ask for the right kinds of help
+ 	- and get the most value out of these people who are here to make your life easier.

 *  #Strategy vs #tactics (PROCESS)  >> Probably needs a wrapup infographic
 	- It's a big topic, so I'll have to look at in in a pretty general way
 		+ not talking about techie details
 	- To keep it simple, I'm going to divide TA up into two (slightly arbitrary) halves
 		+ #Strategy:
+			- this is big-picture stuff, year-to-year stuff
+			- logistics, planning, bullshit checking
 			- the "Mister carson side"
-			- logistics, planning, bullshit checking
-			- this is big-picture stuff
-			- technically focused
 			- emphasis on picking right workflows and tools design
+			- Ta's good because they can see the tech and production side!
 		+ #Tactics
+			- the day to day side
 			- the "heal spam" side
 			- daily contacts, small jobs, help desk work
 			- this is small picture stuff: keeping people happy day to day